Dear Group,

 Hi,

-In matters of career, the growth graph moves from being a "specialist (or a functionary) to being a "specialist" (or being a generalist) You have to steer along this path.
-To do that you need to be careful about opprotunities that you choose to encash, organizations that you manage to work with, the tenure at each organization and most importantly what have you been learning along the way.
-For this journey you need to develop broad patience, perspectives, acquire multi-disciplinary knowledge and skills and manifest your efforts into something durable, valued and permanent that people desired or deserved and that simplifies the process of living in a dignified way!
+In matters of career, the growth graph moves from being a "specialist" (or a functionary) to being a "specialist" (or being a generalist).
+You have to steer along this path.
+To do that, you need to be careful about opportunities that you choose to encash, organizations that you manage to work with, the tenure at each organization, and most importantly what you have been learning along the way.
+For this journey, you need to develop broad patience, perspectives, acquire multidisciplinary knowledge and skills, and manifest your efforts into something durable, valued, and permanent that people desire or deserve and that simplifies the process of living in a dignified way!

 Be alert to changes and opportunities around you.
-More money does not necessary mean a higher job or better opportunities for growth.
+More money does not necessarily mean a higher job or better opportunities for growth.
 Never change in a hurry.
 Never join in a hurry.
-When employed, give each assignment adequate time and your contribution before finally judging the continuance ot separation.
+When employed, give each assignment adequate time and your contribution before finally judging the continuance or separation.

-A rollong stone may gather a lot of shine but no moss.
-Whatever the direction, your growth should be dignified, durable and consciously achieved!
+A rolling stone may gather a lot of shine but no moss.
+Whatever the direction, your growth should be dignified, durable, and consciously achieved!

 August 7, 2006